samgoree/samgoree.github.io/_posts/2026-2-21-Human_centered_AI_art.md

 My takeaway from this research is that aesthetic quality assessment models are only as usable as they are legible to users as models of aesthetic quality.
 I also argue that we should not be considering computational aesthetics separately from gender, culture, technology or power.

-### Ok so is there actually a human-centered computational aesthetics?
+### Ok so is there actually a human-centered AI art?

 Yes, there can be, but in order to create it, we need to start trying to build systems that are useful for people, rather than trying to build artificial people.